Alternative versions of Captain America: Marvel Zombies

 In the 2005–2006 miniseries Marvel Zombies, and the follow-up 2007 Marvel Zombies vs. The Army of Darkness, Captain America is known as Colonel America and once served as the President of the United States.
 He is among the superheroes infected, along with his other fellow Avengers, by the zombified Sentry.
 Colonel America is responsible for infecting Spider-Man in Marvel Zombies vs. The Army Of Darkness by biting him on the shoulder.
-He is apparently killed by a zombie Red Skull, who rips off his left arm and scoops his exposed brains out before he himself is decapitated by a zombified Spider-Man.
-Zombie Ant-Man then steps on the Red Skull.
+He is apparently killed by Red Skull, who rips off his left arm and removes most of his brain before he himself is decapitated by a zombified Spider-Man.
+Ant-Man then steps on the Red Skull.
 As his intellect was partly retained in the remaining portion of his brain, he was transplanted into Black Panther's son T'Channa's dead body, and given a mechanical left arm.
 The transplant is successful, but the resulting brain damage turns Colonel America into a battle-crazed zombie leader, manageable but unable to focus on anything that is not related to war, confrontation, and battle.
 Colonel America (Steve Rogers/T'Channa) also has a role in Marvel Zombies Return, where he was transported to Earth-Z.

 Marvel Zombies 3 features a zombie version called "Captain Mexica", who comes from an alternate universe in which the Aztec Empire in Mexico never fell.
 He is killed after Machine Man cuts him in half.